seqan/seqan3/doc/tutorial/sequence_file/index.md

 \snippet doc/tutorial/sequence_file/sequence_file_snippets.cpp record_type2

-\assignment{Exercise: Storing records in a std::vector}
+\assignment{Assignment 2: Storing records in a std::vector}

 Create a small program that reads in a FASTA file and stores all the records in a std::vector.